Chart Color Schemes

 Southside has a typical household mix, with a fairly typical median household size

-Family households constitute 69.9% of all households, including 23.4% couples with children, 31.7% couples without children, and 13.7% single parent families.
-Non-family households comprise the remaining 30.1%, with lone person households at 27.5% and group households making up 2.8%.
-The median household size is 2.4 people, aligning with the Rest of Qld average.
+Family households account for 69.9 percent of all households, including 23.4 percent couples with children, 31.7 percent couples without children, and 13.7 percent single parent families.
+Non-family households constitute the remaining 30.1 percent, with lone person households at 27.5 percent and group households comprising 2.8 percent of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households